 What is Pinterest?

-Pinterest is an online collection of pin boards, where people collect images they like and others follow them to get inspiration, a visual discovery network.
-For example customers might have pin boards for ‘Places they would like to visit’, ‘Bathroom renovation ideas’, ‘Birthday cake ideas’ and ‘My wardrobe style’.
+Pinterest is an online collection of pin boards, where over 200 million people collect images they like and others follow them to get inspiration, a visual discovery network.
+For example customers might have pin boards for ‘Places they would like to visit’, ‘bathroom renovation ideas’, ‘birthday cake ideas’ and ‘my wardrobe style’.
 Some may be for business but many are related to personal interests.

 Pinterest is a great opportunity for brands because it can be a portal for their products, services and even their content.
 It is a chance to lead with content and let social interaction take a secondary role.
 Brands will be able to see what people care about instead of who they care about.
 The market research alone is invaluable from a branding perspective.